Welcome to Granada, Spain’s magical Moorish city nestled at the foot of the Sierra Nevada mountains.

 The Albaicin neighbourhood is a historic and enchanting area, nestled on the hill opposite the Alhambra.
 With its narrow, winding streets, traditional architecture, and Moorish influences, the Albaicin transports visitors to a bygone era.
 As you stroll through the ancient streets, you’ll discover breathtaking views of the Alhambra from the Mirador de San Nicolas and enjoy the picturesque charm of this unique neighbourhood.

 The Albaicin is also home to a variety of traditional shops, bars, and restaurants, where you can sample the local cuisine and experience the city’s vibrant atmosphere.
 At night, a myriad of street performers, flamenco dancers and musicians enliven the neighbourhood.
 This creates a joyful atmosphere.
+To fully appreciate the beauty of Albaicin, we recommend visiting early in the morning before the larger tour groups arrive.
+This allows you to explore the area at your own pace and capture stunning photographs of the neighbourhood’s charming streets and the Alhambra in the distance.

 Soaking in the Atmosphere at Plaza de Bib-Rambla